Travel, experience, conserve with

 This extensive photography workshop led by Alex Hyde and Nick Garbutt has been specially designed to maximise time in some of the finest wildlife locations and habitats in Ecuador to create some exciting photographic opportunities.

-Only a short distance away the habitat changes to western slope cloud forest where the species composition is different and therefore a wealth of new and enthralling subjects await.
-Not only is the cloud forest incredibly rich, it also exhibits extremely high levels of endemism.
+We conclude our tour by traversing the Continental Divide to the cloud forests on the western slopes of the Andes.
+Here the forests are noticeably different to their counterparts on the eastern slopes, so the species composition is different and therefore a wealth of new and enthralling subjects await.
+Not only is the cloud forest incredibly rich, but it also exhibits extremely high levels of endemism.
 Our lodge and the surrounding areas are prime places to see numerous new hummingbird species, tanagers, toucanets, mountain toucans and toucan barbets amongst many other birds.
 There are also glass frogs and a variety of reptiles.

 Typical Itinerary